ajndkr/boilerplate-x/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/ajndkr/template-x/blob/main/LICENSE)

+## Why do I need this?

+Starting a new project can be challenging, especially when it comes to writing basic, repetitive code.
+While there are many cookiecutter packages that help create an outline for your code, they aren't always tailored to your specific needs.
+Template-X, however, utilizes chatGPT to generate not only the foundational code like a cookiecutter but also actual code.
+This allows you to focus on developing unique features instead of spending hours setting up your repository.

 ## 🚀 Features

 - **Powered by chatGPT and Langchain**: Template-X uses OpenAI's chatGPT API and [Langchain](https://langchain.readthedocs.io/en/latest/) framework to generate your project template.